 Polyurethane bagging material has become much more affordable and it is now within the reach of serious hobbyists and small cabinet shops.
 Additionally, polyurethane vacuum bags are now more flexible and can withstand greater pressure and heat.
 With so many advantages, I think most people who try a polyurethane bag will never switch back to vinyl.

 How Good Is It?

 Before a durability comparison can be made between vinyl and polyurethane, a standard has to be set.
 Both materials come in several grades which can affect their performance and durability.
 In fact, a high grade of vinyl can be more durable than a low grade of polyurethane.
 For the purpose of this article, let's assume that this comparison is between a high grade of vinyl and a high grade of polyurethane.

 With this is mind, polyurethane vacuum bags last significantly longer than vinyl bags.
 With everyday use, vinyl has a tendency to develop tears and pinholes (which can be repaired).
 Polyurethane bags can withstand much more use and abuse because it is chemically engineered to be elastic.
 This elasticity is what makes it more puncture resistant than vinyl.
 Additionally, polyurethane has a much greater "memory".
 In other words, it goes back to its original shape after being stretched.
 And unlike many other polyurethane materials, VS Elite™ and Extreme™ polyurethane can be repaired and patched.

 - Thickness affects the life of the vacuum bag.
 It is generally accepted that 20 mil vinyl is the minimum acceptable thickness for vacuum bagging most materials.
-For most projects, 30 mil vinyl vacuum bags are ideal.
+For most projects, 27 to 30 mil vinyl vacuum bags are fine.
 Anything thicker than 30 mil can be difficult to work with and unnecessarily expensive.

 Polyurethane stretches more than vinyl and is therefore more resilient.

 Polyurethane can be formulated with non-transferring lubricants which prevents most adhesives from sticking to the material.
 This opens up a lot of possibilities for vacuum bagging fiberglass and other tricky projects that require powerful adhesives.
 Of course, we recommend a quick "corner" test to make sure any non-standard veneer adhesive that you might use is compatible with the polyurethane material.